TheAlan404/Netherite.Nbt/README.txt

 ==== LICENSING ================================================================
-LibNbt2012 binaries and regular distribution keep LibNbt's original license (LGPLv3).
+fNbt v0.5.0+ are licensed under BSD-3clause license.
 See ./docs/LICENSE
-LibNbt2012 amalgamation is licensed under BSD 3-clause license.
+LibNbt2012 up to and including v0.4.1 kept LibNbt's original license (LGPLv3).
 LibNbt2012 makes use of the NUnit framework (www.nunit.org)